Alex Mendelssohn: Style and temperament

 A self-taught artist who liked sharing his oil painting techniques, Mendelssohn believed that all human beings are born with a talent for something.
 "Some people go through their entire lives never realising the talent they had - but I try to give them a bit of encouragement which is very important."

 He believed that practice makes a master, and there isn't such a thing as an absolutely perfect finished piece of art.
 "I don't care if it's a Michelangelo or Leonardo da Vinci.
 You can pick faults in every piece of art that has ever been created."
 What was important to Alex Mendelssohn is the artist's self-satisfaction: the enjoyment when one finishes what one thinks is a good piece of art.
 "It's a magnificent feeling.
 You can't describe it.
 Money cannot buy that."

 Alex Mendelssohn was a regular guest on AZ TV 7, Phoenix Arizona from 2001 to 2009.
-His outspokenness against art critics who don’t paint, and anti-art, made him a controversial abrasive figure in the art salon circles.
+His outspokenness against art critics who do not paint, and anti-art, made him a controversial abrasive figure in the art salon circles.

 In his forthright fashion, during an interview that celebrated his 77th birthday in 2012, Alex Mendelssohn said "Art critics often enquired whether I am still alive, as I think the value of my life’s work would be worth more when I am dead."
 He was fond of making caustic comments that drew reference to age, mortality, and posthumous value of artists.

 He was repulsed yet intrigued by the exorbitant art auction prices of dead artists, and was especially annoyed when Picassos cubist painting of La Lecture, that featured Picasso's mistress asleep in an armchair, sold for $40.7 million at a London auction house.
 Quoting verbatim in typical Alex Mendelssohn frankness "It's just torn apart bits of a woman."